mariusmucenicu/mind-games/docs/README.md

 + [How can I contribute?](https://github.com/mariusmucenicu/knowlift#how-can-i-contribute)

 ## Development
-In order to get started you need to go through these simple steps:
+In order to get the project started locally, you need to go through these simple steps:

 ### Step 1: Prerequisites
-+ Make sure you have any version of `Python 3.5.X, 3.6.X` installed.
++ Make sure you have any version of `Python 3.6.X, 3.7.X` installed.
     + If you **haven't got** any of the supported `Python` versions (mentioned above), you can download one from [here](https://www.python.org/).
 + Clone or download this repository locally.
 + (OPTIONAL) Create a `Python` virtual environment (to isolate the game's package dependencies) and **activate** it.